ds4geo/ds4geo/Course Information.md

-Overview of course structure and content here: **link**
+An overview of the course structure and content can be found here: https://https://github.com/ds4geo/ds4geo/blob/master/Course%20Overview.md

-in last week september send this info doc:
-, outline, when, where, what to expect, what to bring, roughly exam/projectcan't miss too much of course! exam/assessment, etc.